 Boating, Kayaking, and Canoeing are other fun-filled and exciting activities in the park.
 The park also has several air-conditioned and heated cabins available for rent.
 Nonetheless, if you plan to stay in Muscatine for a long and wish to tour the whole city, it’s best to book a suitable, spacious hotel room that provides easy access to your tour destinations.

 See Related: National Parks to Visit in November

 10. Land of the Swamp White Oak Preserve

 Located near Conesville, Iowa, the land of the Swamp White Oak is home to several species of reptiles, amphibians, and wildflowers.
 It also has a running, walking, hiking, and bird-watching trail.

 From wetlands and plants to wildlife species, you have plenty of things to explore in the Land of swamp white oak.
 If you love wildlife and forest photography, this is a place to capture some great photos.
 Besides exploring the wildlife, you can go hiking and paddling to have a fun-filled experience with your family.

 The Nature Conservancy continues to maintain and restore the ecological communities of the preserve.
 They engage with landowners, business leaders, farmers, and community leaders to conserve this significant land.
 The conservancy aims to connect more people to nature.

 11. The Great River Road National Scenic Byway Mississippi River

-The 3,000 miles road extends through hundreds of river towns and almost ten states.
+The 3,000-mile road extends through hundreds of river towns and almost ten states.
 Charles Young – a native Muscatine – is the face behind this memorable river road.
 He devoted a part of his life to creating the road.
 Additionally, he is the man who suggested the white and green signs of the iconic pilot’s wheel.